MachineLearningLifeScience/poli-docs/readme.md

 ## (Maybe) Adding mock dependencies to the `_config.yml`

-If you're implementing a new black box, it is likely that some pages won't build in the API if the right dependencies are not installed for `poli`.
+If you're implementing a new black box or solver, it is likely that some pages won't build in the API if the right dependencies are not installed for `poli`.
 Add mock dependencies in the `_config.yml` to prevent this.

 ## Building